 The daughter's bedroom looks very modern and cool but with a playful approach.
 We love that they swapped out the typical children's bed with a Serena & Lily daybed.

-The master bath was a simple re-do of faucets, mirrors, lighting, and art.
+The primary bathroom was a simple re-do of faucets, mirrors, lighting, and art.
 The black-and-white palette continues here too, and it's a sleek look that won't date.

 Staton wanted the home office to be open, fresh, classic, and a little mod.
 We think she nailed it.